-Due to data limitation of sample size becoming very small as we try to estimate persons employed and earnings by industry by all the characteristics15, the present study has computed labour quality index by using only education characteristic in the JGF methodology.
-For labour quality index the data thus required is employment by education, by industry, and earnings (compensation) for each cell.
-The labour quality index 16 has been computed using five education categories17 namely- up to primary, primary, middle, secondary & higher secondary, and above higher secondary18.
+16 In EU-KLEMS changes in labour quality have been measured by including employment class, gender, age and education (Timmer, op cit.; p.64) and only 3 categories of education, defined as high skilled, medium skilled and low skilled have been taken.
+This concept of labour quality is refereed as 'labour quality' by Jorgenson.
+It is recognized (Timmer, et.al.; op cit; p84) that the categorization may lead to biases in the aggregate quality adjustment if employment trends and wage share differ within categories.
+These education categories generally correspond to- up to Primary education, above Primary to Hr.
+Secondary education and namely- up to primary, primary, middle, secondary & higher secondary, and above higher secondary.
 There are thus five types of persons employed for each of the 27 study industries.
-The quality index is estimated for total persons employed in these industries in India for the 38th, 50th, 55th, 61st, 68th and PLFS rounds of NSSO with 1983 (38th round) as the base, so as to assess the temporal changes in labour skill.
-Since the series is required from 1980-81, we have extrapolated it backwards from 1983 and interpolated between the major rounds.
-The quality index is recomputed with base 1980 as 100.
+The quality growth rates are estimated for total persons employed in these industries in India for the 38th, 50th, 55th, 61st, 68th and PLFS rounds of NSO.
+They are then indexed to 1983 (38th round) as the base, so as to assess the temporal changes in labour's skill and interpolation has been done between the major rounds for values of the intermediate years.
+Since the series is required from 1980-81, we have extrapolated it backwards from 1983 and the index is recomputed with base 1980-81 equal to 100.